Self employed maternity pay: Maternity Allowance guide

 Reduced Maternity Allowance

-If you have insufficient Class 2 National Insurance contributions when you apply, HMRC may contact you to explain how many more contributions you need to receive the full allowance.
-Once you make these contributions, DWP will adjust and, if needed, backdate your payments.
-This may take several weeks.
+If you need additional contributions when you apply, HMRC may contact you to explain how many more you need.
+Once you make these contributions, DWP will adjust your payments and backdate them if needed.
+This process may take several weeks.

 How to apply for Maternity Allowance if you're self-employed